jdh4/tigergpu_visualization/README.md

 # TigerGPU Visualization

-The Python script tigergpu_usage.py creates a figure to monitor GPU utilization and usage on TigerGPU.
+This repo contains a set of scripts used for monitoring GPU utilization and usage on TigerGPU.

 ## checkgpu